facile-it/facile-it.github.io/README.md

 `ita` or `eng`: the file name of the article of the opposite language, to obtain cross-linking between translations;

 `twitterImage`: used for the twitter cards when sharing the url of this page; needs to be at least 120x120, will be cropped to square.
 If not specified, the ENGR logo will be used;

-`twitterLargeImage`: used for the twitter cards too; needs to be at least 280x150px.